In This Article

 Saffron boasts beneficial properties for all skin types, but certain types may benefit just a bit more.
 “Like most Ayurvedic ingredients, I like saffron for sensitive skin and those who need more calming products,” Bhanusali says, noting that oily skin types “may benefit from stronger acids and other high-powered ingredients.”

-Suitable for all skin types, this facial serum is packed with a hand-picked saffron that helps even skin tone, fade fine lines, and boost elasticity.
-It's also formulated with low molecular weight hyaluronic acid (for better absorption), peptides and amino acids.
+Suitable for all skin types, this facial serum is packed with hand-picked saffron that helps even skin tone, fade fine lines, and boost elasticity.
+It's also formulated with low molecular weight hyaluronic acid (for better absorption), peptides, and amino acids.

 The saffron in this fast-acting mask helps fade the appearance of dark spots and hyperpigmentation for a brighter, more even-toned complexion.
 It also contains clarifying bentonite clay and sandalwood, which is said to calm the skin.

 This super hydrating cream is ideal for those with dry or extra dry skin.
 In addition to saffron, it also contains a trio of omega oils (6, 7, and 9).